OfficeDev/outlook-dev-docs/docs/add-ins/authentication.md

 ---
-title: Authentication options in Outlook add-ins | Microsoft Docs
+title: Authentication options in Outlook add-ins
 description: Outlook add-ins provide a number of different methods to authenticate, depending on your specific scenario.
 author: jasonjoh
 ms.topic: article